G-dH/vertical-workspaces/README.md

 - *Alphabetical App Grid* - V-Shell provides much more options than alphabetical sorting
 - *Grand Theft Focus* and other extensions preventing showing notification instead of immediately focusing the window that demands attention
 - *Hot Edge* - V-Shell provides this functionality as an option of the *Hot Corner Position* setting
-- Some of the *Just Perfection* options including notifications/OSD positions, hiding main panel, animation speed, dash icon size and more
+- Some of the *Just Perfection* options including overview elements visibility and size, notifications/OSD positions, hiding main panel, animation speed, and more
 - *Impatience* and extensions adjusting animation speed
 - *Click to close overview* - V-Shell provides the *Click Empty Space To Close* option